dask/dask-drmaa/README.rst

 -------

 This repository contains a Docker-compose testing harness for a Son of Grid Engine cluster with a master and two slaves.
-You can initialize this system as follows
+You can initialize this system as follows:

 .. code-block:: bash